Nyerguds/MobiusMapEditor/README.md

 * Disabling Aftermath units will now clear the Undo/Redo history, to avoid conflicts.
 * Fixed undo/redo of map bounds dragging; it was severely bugged and often reduced the bounds to minimum size.
 * Fixed bug where tool windows can be closed with [Alt]+[F4], causing the editor to crash when trying to re-open them.
-* Fixed tab indices on the "New Map" dialog, so the radio buttons are selected by default.
+* Fixed tab order on the "New Map" dialog, so the radio buttons are selected by default.
 * Mobile Radar Jammer and Mobile Gap Generator now show different facings for their "turrets".
 * Fixed a bug in the power balance tool which made it ignore the first House.
 * Added a silo storage capacity tool.